Indian Immigration Services Team

 Completing the form ahead of time ensures a smooth and stress-free entry.

-Travelers can complete the form through either of these official platforms:
+Travelers can complete the form by themselves through either of these official platforms:

-Both platforms are authorized, official, and fully integrated with India’s immigration systems.
+For official updates or additional information, travelers can visit the Bureau of Immigration website: https://boi.gov.in/boi/.
+Both platforms are official and fully integrated with India’s immigration systems.

 • Visit the Official Portal or App: Go to the Bureau of Immigration’s E-Arrival portal or open the Su-Swagatam app.